 Concentrations of arsenic were twice as high in the urine of infants who ate white or brown rice than those who ate no rice, according to research published in JAMA Pediatrics.
 Arsenic levels were highest in babies who ate rice cereal, often given several times a day to introduce babies to solids.

 High levels of arsenic damages the nervous system.
 It can cause poor concentration and memory, and reduced intelligence.
 Furthermore, moms who eat a high arsenic diet while pregnant have babies with much higher rates of respiratory complications.
-(Source).

 Baby rice cereal isn’t whole rice for obvious reasons, but it’s not even just ground.
 Rice cereal is usually highly processed until it’s converted into light flakes, which are “instantly” ready for consumption.
 This is done to make a true convenience food that’s easy to just stir into milk or formula, but it also strips the rice of the little nutrition it does have.

-Low in nutrition
+2. Low in Nutrition

 Rice baby cereal is naturally devoid of nutrition, so manufacturers add synthetic vitamins back in to fortify it.
 It’s high in inflammatory and disease causing Omega-6s (source), and even the organic rice cereal can contain soy lecithin.
 Soy lecithin isn’t as scary as it sounds, however introducing soy to an infant can cause allergies and gut damage later in life (source).
-As a grain, rice is also high in the anti-nutrient phytic acid.

 I’ve mentioned that rice baby cereal is high in synthetic vitamins that are hard to digest and not bioavailable, but folic acid can be even more damaging.
 Folate is a necessary nutrient, while folic acid is it’s synthetic, manufactured replacement.
 It can cause thyroid damage and health issues for the estimated 50% of the population with MTHFR mutations (Source, Source).